ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 maintained in this adjusted salinity solution, but did not experience the temperature ramp, to ensure that there was no background mortality.

 Shown below are the measured CTmax values.
+Note: CTmax values for the early season Key Largo copepods were collected at the end of February 2023 as part of a separate project.
+Body size values were not measured during this project, nor were copepods individually preserved after the experiments.
+These early season CTmax values are included as a point of comparison.

 ``` r
 ggplot(full_data, aes(x = season, y = ctmax, colour = site)) +